 • Personal spending: If, for example, you are laid off, you could tap your HELOC for cash to pay bills.
 Or you might dip into the line of credit to pay for a wedding (you only pay interest on the funds you are using, not the approved limit).

 • A HELOC can also be used to consolidate high-interest debt.
-Whatever homeowners use a home equity line or loan for — investing in a new business, taking a dream vacation, funding a college education — they need to remember that they are using their home as collateral.
+Whatever homeowners use a home equity credit line or home equity loan for — investing in a new business, taking a dream vacation, funding a college education — they need to remember that they are using their home as collateral.
 That means if they can’t keep up with payments, the lender may force the sale of the home to satisfy the debt.

 HELOC Options